DC has rewritten its cosmology again, rechristening its Multiverse as an 'Omniverse' of infinite realties and universes.

 Eobard Thawne was the first 'Reverse Flash,' a man from the future who traveled back in time to meet his hero, Barry Allen.
 Driven insane by the revelation that he was destined to become a villain, and having used plastic surgery to become Allen's spitting image, Thawne attacked Central City, masquerading as Allen before being defeated by Wally West.

 Thawne later traveled back in time again, this time trying to prevent Allen from becoming Flash in the first place.
 When this failed, Thawne went back in time, and framed Allen's father for the murder of his mother.
 This action lead directly to Flashpoint, which saw Allen and Thawne fighting throughout the timestream, leading to the DC reboot known as the 'New 52.'

 Thawne has continued to menace Barry Allen into the 'New 52' and 'Rebirth.'

 He was also the 'big bad' of Flash season 1.

 While his mentor Barry Allen was the first to tap into the speed force, in classic continuity, his first sidekick Wally West was the first to truly master it.

 Wally eventually learned to use his speed in ways no other Flash had previously imagined, and while he took some time growing out of his teenage Kid Flash sidekick years, he eventually lived up to Barry’s legacy as one of the universe's greatest heroes with a long run as the Flash.

 Wally's the main comic book Flash once again, as Barry Allen has joined the multiversal super team Justice League Incarnate.

 1. Barry Allen / The Flash

-Barry was even responsible for saving reality again, by creating the timeline that became DC’s "New 52," where Barry is once again the fastest man alive.
-Barry also headlines his own TV show on CW, which will soon anchor a television version of the fateful Crisis on Infinite Earths.
+Barry was even responsible for saving reality again, by creating the timeline that became DC's 'New 52,' where Barry is once again the fastest man alive.
+Barry also headlines his own TV show on CW, which anchored a television version of the fateful Crisis on Infinite Earths.